markpesic/markpesic.github.io/_posts/2014-3-3-Hello-World.md

 $$\mathcal{L}_ {tot} = \mathcal{L}_ {BYOL} + \mathcal{L}_ {BYOL'} \qquad(9)$$

+Once we calculated the loss we can updated the online network and the target network, first of all we update the $\theta$ online network through an optimizer and by detaching the gradient for the target network.

+$$\theta \leftarrow optimizer(\theta, stopgrad(\xi), learning_rate)$$

+After the online network gets updated, it is the turn of the target network.
+$$\xi \leftarrow \tau\xi + (1 - \tau)\theta \qquad(1)$$

+The $\tau$ is a hyperparameter that has a vale between 0 and 1.
+SGD is used as the optimizer with weight decay and LARS applied to the online network.

+In the byol paper was also observed that there is also another way for optimizing the target network, that is simply multiplying the updated parameters of the online network by a scalar $\lambda$

+$$\xi \leftarrow \lambda * \theta$$

+Another paper that takes from [1] is
  In [2] The optimization process is hypothesized to be an EM algorithm Expectation-Maximization:

 $$ \mathcal{L}(\theta, \eta) = \mathbb{E}_x, _\mathcal{T}[\lVert\mathcal{F} _\theta(\mathcal{T}(x) - \eta_x)\rVert ^2 _2] \qquad (1) $$